 The professional services teams like more technical people that are brought in after the sale to implement the products after the customer has purchased them.
 They will check in-depth insight into the company’s product and its behavior with customers.
 These teams will show the true reality of the technical maturity of the product.

-- Sales Presentations : Assess your sales department the quality of the product they have to support sales calls.
+- Sales Presentations: Inspect the standard of the sales department’s product to assist the sales calls.

 Authoritative arrangement and backing